Updated August 2019

 - We are re-opening our review into changing the plastic type of our lid used on our Anathoth pot.
 We are investigating whether there is a better plastic or alternative solution.

-- We are committed to learn more about the carbon footprint of glass vs plastic vs alternatives.
+- We are committed to learning more about the carbon footprint of glass vs plastic vs alternatives.
 There is no ‘off the shelf’ study or data so it is taking some time to develop a strategy and project team to action a study.
 We see other manufacturers who use both glass and plastic packaging debate the same topic.

-- We have created a culture of questioning single use plastic packaging internally and challenge one another on reducing the amount of plastic waste; as well as general waste generated as individuals and teams.
+- We have created a culture of questioning single-use plastic packaging internally and challenge one another on reducing the amount of plastic waste; as well as general waste generated as individuals and teams.

 - We have joined a group of South Canterbury manufacturers who are collaborating to discuss and find solutions for sustainable waste and by-product management.
 This collective is working with researchers from the University of Canterbury to find technical solutions for the region’s solid waste options.